How to Greet on Eid in Arabic

 Most Common Eid Greetings

-Start with these—you can use them confidently with almost anyone:
+Start with these essential phrases that you can use confidently with almost anyone:

 Local Saudi Phrases You’ll Hear Often